SAP-samples/cloud-alm-api-examples/jupyternotebooks/Readme.md

 ### Add and Remove Users from a Project Team 2025-07-15

 Notebook `calm-project-user-staffing.ipynb` contains a sample using the new PATCH operation, allowing updates of users assigned to teams in a project.

+## Test Management API

+### Initial Release of Manual Test Cases API Notebook 2025-12-09

+Notebook `calm-tm-manual-test-cases-api-v1.ipynb` released showing how to use the Manual Test Cases API.